(CANADA, 1851 to 1900 – continued)

 CANADA, 1851 to 1900 (7 of 7)

 The homesteaders had tough conditions to endure.
-There was lots of snow and very low temperatures lasting many months.
+There was lots of snow and very low temperatures.
 They had to adapt quickly and learn skills necessary to run a farm efficiently.
 Normally they lived far from neighbors and to survive had to be totally self-sufficient.

-In addition to a rise in Canadian agriculture there was Canada's traditional timber industry: selling timber to Europeans who had cut down most of their own timber.
+In addition to agriculture there was Canada's traditional timber industry: selling timber to Europeans who had cut down most of their own timber.
 And mining minerals continued as a part of Canada's economy.

-Canada had its banking system.
-By 1886, 38 banks had been chartered.
+Canada's banking system by1886 included 38 chartered banks.
 And there were insurance companies and investment markets: the Montreal Stock Exchange from 1832 and the Toronto Stock Exchange since 1861.

-Chinese had come to work on the most dangerous parts of the building of the transcontinental railway.
-No longer needed following for this work, the government discouraged Chinese immigration by creating a head tax to be paid by any Chinese wanting to immigrate.
+Chinese had come to work on the most dangerous sections of Canada's transcontinental railway.
+No longer needed following this work, the government discouraged Chinese immigration by creating a head tax to be paid by any Chinese wanting to immigrate.

 Japanese migrants, mainly from Hawaii, came to work as fishermen or lumbermen along the Pacific coast of British Columbia, and they too arroused fear and animosity.
 The Vancouver Trades and Labour Council demanded measures to curtail such immigration.